ksilin/cluster-resilience-dash/README.md

 `sum(rate(confluent_kafka_server_received_bytes[5m])) / on(kafka_id) sum(rate(confluent_kafka_server_request_count{type="Produce"}[5m]))`

 Please note the use of `confluent_kafka_server_received_bytes` and the limitation to Produce requests here.
-This is the actual data produced, contrary to teh more general `confluent_kafka_server_request_bytes`, which takes in the account all requests.
+This is the actual data produced, contrary to the more general `confluent_kafka_server_request_bytes`, which takes in the account all requests.

 ### -- Average record size estimate